 Last, the argumentation function is important for negotiations.
 Argumentation values are calculated with the intention to influence the other party.

-When calculating the decision value your situation is important, to put it in other words your tax situation, your credit conditions and your withdrawal preferences matter.
 The decision value will be calculated using (non-)linear optimisation.
 Think of a financing plan or a spreadsheet which takes all your cash flows and tax rates into account.
 To make it short, your finances are optimised to the last cent.

-The capitalised earning method is a method for business valuation and is used for calculating the company value, whereas the future cash flow is discounted by a tax-corrected interest rate.
+The capitalised earnings method is a method for business valuation and is used for calculating the company value, whereas the future cash flow is discounted by a tax-corrected interest rate.
 The value should reflect the benefit of the cash flow to the shareholders.

 Discounted-Cash-Flow (DCF) is a generic term for different methods (APV, WACC, FTE) for business valuation.
 In a nutshell, the future cash flow (profit distribution) to the shareholders is discounted by a risk-adjusted interest rate and expressed as the company value.